 Mission Viejo | California | United States

-• At least one (1) year of direct service experience in a mental health setting
+• Two (2) years of direct experience in treating adults with serious mental illness, including at least one (1) year of program management or supervisory experience in a mental health setting

 • Must be at least 18 years of age

 • Must be CPR, Crisis Prevention Institute (CPI), and First Aid certified on date of employment or within 60 days of employment and maintain current certification throughout employment

 • All opportunities at Telecare are contingent upon successful completion and receipt of acceptable results of the applicable post-offer physical examination, 2-step PPD test for tuberculosis, acceptable criminal background clearances, excluded party sanctions, and degree or license verification.
 Position requires driving, valid driver’s license, a motor vehicle clearance, and proof of auto insurance is required at time of employment and must be maintained throughout employment.
 Additional regulatory, contractual, or local requirements may apply

 • Demonstrates the Telecare mission, purpose, values and beliefs in everyday language and contact with internal and external stakeholders

 • Provides safe, effective and efficient implementation of direct services in accordance with established policies, procedures, standards of care and scope of practice

 • Directly supervises and oversees service provision of Personal Service Coordinators (I and II), Service Center Coordinator, Residential Counselor, and LVN/LPT’s as needed by program

 • Serves as a player-coach and senior practitioner who teaches staff by role modeling and didactic training